mikekazakov/eytzinger/README.md

 `fixed_eytzinger_map` supports heterogeneous lookup, either with `std::less<>` or using a custom comparator with an `is_transparent` tag.

 ## How to use it
 `fixed_eytzinger_map` comes in a form of a single header with no dependencies.
-This implementation is platform- and architecture agnostic.
+This implementation is platform and architecture agnostic, it's being tested on clang/gcc/cl on x86 and x86-64.
 Just drop `fixed_eytzinger_map/include/fixed_eytzinger_map.h` to some reachable place and include this header:

 ```c++
 #include <iostream>